jacksyv/magno-platform/README.md

 },
 ```

-For translationNO.tsx you should add two lines within tests headerNAME_OF_YOUR_TEST: "Name of your test" and textNAME_OF_YOUR_TEST: "Short description of your test"
+For translationNO.tsx you should add two lines within tests

 ```
+Add

+headerNAME_OF_YOUR_TEST: "Name of your test",
+textNAME_OF_YOUR_TEST: "Short description of your test"

+to

 tests: {
     headerMotion: "Motion Test",
     textMotion: "Magno bevegelsestest er en test som gir en indikasjon på sannsynligheten for at eleven har dysleksi",